 The Okta Verify factor can be enabled at both at the org-level or at a group-level using multifactor policies.

 - Navigate to Security > Multifactor.
 Okta Verify is selected by default.

 - Under Okta Verify Settings, select any features you want to enable.
 Note that the feature list will vary based on the settings that are available for your org.

 - Click Save to proceed with your settings.

-Push notifications enable users to verify their identity with a single tap on their mobile device, without the need to type a code.
-Users gain access to their apps easily while retaining the same higher level of security.
+Push notifications allow users to verify their identity with a single tap on their mobile device without the need to type a code.
+Users access their apps easily while retaining the same higher level of security.
 This feature is available for iPhone, Android, and Windows devices.

 For more information about using Okta Verify Multifactor AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
 Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
 Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect.
 (MFA), see Multifactor Authentication.

 After you enable Okta Verify with Push Authentication for your org (see Upgrade to Okta Verify with Push below) and set the appropriate policy, your end users are prompted to configure it for their account the next time they sign in to Okta.
 The device UI displays instructions to guide users through the configuration process, as described in the following sections.
 For the end user experience after enablement, see End User Experience After Enablement.